 Hunting season opens up just around the time you start thinking about what to get your favorite hunter for the holiday season.
-It is hard to find the perfect gift for hunters, and I’m sure that they (and you) are over gift cards.
+It is hard to find the perfect gift for hunters, and I’m sure that they (and you) are done with gift cards.
 Don’t get me wrong, gift cards are great.
 But giving or getting the perfect gift gives everyone a good feeling.
 Gifts for hunters can be a bit intimidating to find, but I’ve got you covered.
-This guide includes gifts for big game hunters, now hunters, duck hunters and rifle hunters.
+This guide includes gifts for big game hunters, now hunters, duck hunters, and rifle hunters.

-I hadn’t really planned on doing a gift guide for hunters, but after getting frustrated with so many crappy gift lists online, I decided I was going to put together the ultimate hunting gift list.
-Hunting is an expensive hobby and I can could use all the help I can get in getting great gear.
+I hadn’t planned on doing a gift guide for hunters, but after getting frustrated with so many crappy gift lists online, I decided I was going to put together the ultimate hunting gift list.
+Hunting is an expensive hobby and I could use all the help I can get in getting great gear.
 Plus, I don’t think my husband would appreciate another hunting t-shirt.

 This gift guide includes the following gifts for hunters: